rdm-99/F2_HTML-CSS_GradedProject1/README.md

 # F2_HTML-CSS_GradedProject1
-Graded Project 1 frontend HTML&CSS for the fulfilment of Advanced Certificate Program in Full Stack Development under GL academy and IITR
+Frontend Graded Assignment -1 (HTML and CSS) for the fulfilment of Advanced Certificate Program in Full Stack Development under GL academy and IITR

 Graded Project
 Problem Statement: